 • Determine based on evaluation findings and current evidence within what classification category the patient falls and what the optimal clinical management approach will be based on this.

 • Identify the PT diagnosis/prognosis/differential diagnosis based on the evaluation/assessment of the clinical presentation.

 • Understand the value of pre-test/post-test assessment to determine the success of clinical intervention.

-• Successfully apply manipulation techniques to the cervical spine and TMJ to treat hypomobility.
+• Successfully apply manipulation techniques to the lumbar spine and pelvic girdle to treat hypomobility.

 • Utilize the proper augmented exercise to maximize the outcome following manipulation.